-Remains of World War II hero found in South Pacific identified as Galveston marine
+Remains of World War II hero found in South Pacific identified as Galveston Marine

-GALVESTON, Texas — The remains of a U.S. Marine killed on a Pacific island battlefield in 1943 have been identified as a Galveston man, the U.S. military announced Wednesday.
+The remains of a U.S. Marine killed on a Pacific island battlefield in 1943 have been identified as a Galveston man, the U.S. military announced this week.

 Marine Corps Reserve 1st Lt.
 Justin G. Mills, who went by the nickname Tex, was positively identified by The Defense POW/MIA Accounting Agency.